Milwaukee Saint Patrick's Day Parade

-The parade runs from 6th and Wisconsin, with official step off at North Martin Luther King Drive, (formerly Old World Third Street) and Wisconsin, running to Plankinton Avenue, back to MLK Drive, east on Juneau to Water, and ending on Highland.
+The parade marshals from 6th and Wisconsin, with official step off at North Martin Luther King Drive, (formerly Old World Third Street) and Wisconsin, running to Plankinton Avenue, back to MLK Drive, east on Juneau to Water, and ending on Highland.
 The route is approximately one and one half miles, and takes about 90 minutes.

 History

 The first parade, on March 17, 1843, was organized partly by Milwaukee officials and members of the Catholic Church in Milwaukee.
 The Milwaukee officials were trying to garner more influence for the area, as it was smaller than Green Bay.
 Catholic leaders in Milwaukee were trying to have the American Catholic Church, based in Baltimore, place the archdiocese in Milwaukee.
 At the time, the United States Church was becoming dominated by Irish cardinals.
 The Milwaukee Irish and German religious, (there were many Irish born and Gaelic speaking priests in the Wisconsin territory), worked on the bias towards the Irish by the American bishops.

 A Swiss German priest, Father Martin Kundig, pushed the idea of the parade.
 According to Father Leo Johnson, in his 1942 book, Stuffed Saddlebags - The Life Of Father Martin Kundig, Priest - 1805-1879, "His was a life filled with character."